In an unusual U.S. Open, the men’s final will bring something different: A new champion

 He presents a two-pronged challenge to Thiem on Sunday.

 First, there is the matter of Zverev’s serve, which has often been shaky during the U.S. Open, as evidenced by his tournament-leading 49 double faults, but can be deadly, as evidenced by his tournament-leading 116 aces.
-Thiem said Friday his returns would be the most important aspect of his game Sunday, and at least in that regard, he can take solace knowing he’s won a, yes, tournament-leading 40 percent of his return games.
+Thiem said Friday his returns would be the most important aspect of his game Sunday, and at least in that regard, he can take solace knowing he has won a, yes, tournament-leading 40 percent of his return games.

 Then there is the matter of the pressure.